English

 In their third spelling lesson of the week, children learn to spell words which use the focus phoneme but that also use Latin and Greek roots.
 Over 60% of the words in the English language come from Latin and Greek roots and so learning to spell these words is of importance to children because they learn to apply the meaning of the roots every time they see them within other words and this helps them to understand the meaning of words they are encountering for the first time.
 For example, children who understand that the root ‘acro’ means ‘top’ are more likely to make inferences about the type of activity an acrobat does.

 Each year group has their spelling phonemes and corresponding words mapped out for the entire year so that we can ensure well sequenced provision and systematic retrieval opportunities.
+You can see these coverage documents below:

 Handwriting